awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-permissions-security.md

 To use Amazon A2I to create and start human loops for Amazon Rekognition, Amazon Textract, or the Amazon A2I runtime API, you must use an IAM user that has permissions to invoke Amazon A2I operations\.
 To do this, use the IAM console to attach the [https://console.aws.amazon.com/iam/home?region=us-east-2#/policies/arn:aws:iam::aws:policy/AmazonAugmentedAIFullAccess$jsonEditor](https://console.aws.amazon.com/iam/home?region=us-east-2#/policies/arn:aws:iam::aws:policy/AmazonAugmentedAIFullAccess$jsonEditor) managed policy to a new or existing IAM user\.

-This policy grants permission to an IAM user to invoke API operations from the SageMaker API for flow definition creation and management and the Amazon Augmented AI Runtime API for human loop creation and management\.
+This policy grants permission to an IAM user to invoke API operations from the Amazon SageMaker API for flow definition creation and management and the Amazon Augmented AI Runtime API for human loop creation and management\.
 To learn more about these API operations, see [Use APIs in Amazon Augmented AI](https://docs.aws.amazon.com/sagemaker/latest/dg/a2i-api-references.html)\.

 AmazonAugmentedAIFullAccess does not grant permissions to use Amazon Rekognition or Amazon Textract API operations\.